migueleyen/FetchMergeOrigin_repo/readme.md

 first commit from origin repo.
-Preparyng for launch first fetch origin repo to localrepo
+Prepare for clone origin repo to local workspace !